 - school children in year 8 (those in the first year of secondary school from September 2020)

 50-64 year olds

-The flu vaccination programme in Northern Ireland has been further expanded to include those who will be aged 50-64 years by 31 March 2021 This group can avail of the vaccine from a participating community pharmacy or by arrangement with their local GP service.
+The flu vaccination programme in Northern Ireland includes those who are aged 50-64 years by 31 March 2021 This group can avail of the vaccine from a participating community pharmacy or by arrangement with their local GP service.

 People with illnesses or health conditions

 Children over six months old and adults should get the vaccine if they have: